digitalis-io/vals-operator/README.md

 # Installation

-You can use the helm chart to install `vals-opetator`.
+You can use the helm chart to install `vals-operator`.
 You will need to provide the configuration to access the secrets store you decided on via either environment variables pre existing secrets.

 ```sh
 # Example for Vault